TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.8.8 =
+* Added built-in support to store link update time instead of having to rely on external plugins
+* Improved filtering system to decide which plugins/stylesheets get loaded on a page based on its contents and configuration

 = 2.8.7 =
 * Add new option to specify position of image relative to link name (before or after)
 * Added option to include scripts and stylesheets on specific pages even if they don't contain the Link Library shortcode commands